 We account for our business combinations in accordance with the acquisition method of accounting.
 We allocate the purchase price of an acquisition to the tangible and intangible assets acquired and liabilities assumed based on their estimated fair values at the acquisition date.
 For each acquisition, we recognize goodwill as the amount in which consideration transferred for the acquired entity exceeds the fair values of net assets.
 The fair value of net assets is the fair value assigned to the assets acquired reduced by the fair value assigned to liabilities assumed.
-In determining the fair values of assets acquired and liabilities assumed, we use various recognized valuation methods including the income, cost and sales and market approaches, which also include certain valuation techniques such as discount rates, and the amount and timing of future cash flows.
+In determining the fair values of assets acquired and liabilities assumed, we use various recognized valuation methods including the income, cost and sales and market approaches, which also include certain valuation assumptions such as discount rates, and the amount and timing of future cash flows.
 We utilize independent valuation specialists under our supervision for certain of our assignments of fair value.
+When financial assets are acquired, we evaluate whether those acquired financial assets have experienced a more-than-insignificant deterioration in credit quality since origination.
+Financial assets that were acquired with evidence of such credit deterioration are referred to as purchased credit deteriorated ("PCD") assets and reflect the acquirer's assessment at the acquisition date.
+The evaluation of PCD assets is a qualitative assessment requiring management judgment.
 We record the net assets and results of operations of an acquired entity in our consolidated financial statements from the acquisition date through period-end.
 We expense acquisition-related expenses as incurred and include such expenses within Acquisition and integration-related expense on our consolidated statements of operations.
-See Note 2: Summary of Significant Accounting Policies and Note 3: Diamond Acquisition for further information.
+See Note 2: Summary of Significant Accounting Policies and Note 3: Acquisitions in our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for additional information.